adriandleon/kmp-template-shared-ui/docs/DEPLOY_IOS.md

 After uploading:
 1. Log in to [App Store Connect](https://appstoreconnect.apple.com)
-2. Navigate to the MisionVida app
+2. Navigate to your app
 3. Go to TestFlight tab
 4. Wait for the build to process (usually takes 15-30 minutes)
 5. Once processed, you can distribute the build to testers